 In this section we discuss the simplest form of spypoints, the plain spypoints.
 The more advanced forms, the conditional and generic spypoints will be discussed later; see Advanced Debugging.

 Setting a plain spypoint on a predicate indicates that you wish to see all control flow through the various ports of its invocation boxes, except during skips.
 When control passes through any port of an invocation box with a spypoint set on it, a message is output and the user is asked to interact.
 Note that the current mode of leashing does not affect plain spypoints: user interaction is requested on every port.

 Spypoints are set and removed by the following built-in predicates.
 The first two are also standard operators:

-If you set some spypoints when the debugger is switched off, it will be automatically switched on, entering zip mode.
-See mpg-ref-spy.
+If you set some spypoints when the debugger is switched off then

 The commands available when you arrive at a spypoint are described later.
 See Debug Commands.